Anna Maria Priestman

 Anna Maria Priestman (23 March 1828 – 9 October 1914), was a British social reformer and women's rights activist.

 Early life

 Anna Maria Priestman was born on 23 March 1828, the seventh of nine children of Jonathan Priestman (d.
-1863), a wealthy Quaker tanner from Newcastle-upon-Tyne, and Rachel Bragg (1791–1854), a travelling minister in the Society of Friends, and the daughter of Margaret Wilson Bragg, also a Quaker minister.
+1863), a wealthy Quaker tanner from Newcastle-upon-Tyne, and Rachel Bragg (1791–1854), a minister in the Society of Friends, and the daughter of Margaret Wilson, also a Quaker minister.
 They lived in the Summerhill district of Newcastle.

 Career

 Priestman, along with members of hers and the Bright family, were important in the creation of some of the first women's suffrage societies, founded in London, Bristol, and Bath.

 She was also a supporter of the Ladies National Association for the Repeal of the Contagious Diseases Acts, which was formed in 1870 by Josephine Butler to protest against legislation which undermined the civil rights of those who had been designated prostitutes by the authorities in specified naval and military towns.
 Her sister Mary Priestman was the secretary of this organization and her sister Margaret Tanner was its treasurer.
 All three sisters supported international campaigns against the government regulation of prostitution, and continued their family's close association with the temperance movement.